Associate in Arts - Direct Transfer Agreement (AA-DTA)

 SOC& 101 Intro to Sociology 5

-Upon the completion of the AA DTA, students will be prepared for transfer to a four-year institution for the student's intended career pathway, and have the following skills and abilities:
+Upon the completion of the AA DTA, students will be prepared for transfer to a four-year institution for their intended career pathway, and have the following skills and abilities:

 Global Skills (assessed at degree level):